Copper Canyon (film)

 Copper Canyon is a 1950 American Technicolor Western film directed by John Farrow and starring Ray Milland and Hedy Lamarr.

 Plot

-A group of copper miners, Southern veterans, are terrorized by local rebel-haters, led by deputy Lane Travis.
+A group of copper miners who are Southern veterans are terrorized by local men led by deputy Lane Travis.
 The miners ask stage sharpshooter Johnny Carter to help them, under the impression that he is the legendary Colonel Desmond.
-It seems they're wrong; but Johnny's show comes to Coppertown and Johnny romances lovely gambler Lisa Roselle, who the miners believe is at the center of their troubles.
+Johnny's show comes to Coppertown and he romances lovely gambler Lisa Roselle, whom the miners believe is at the center of their troubles.